using namespace std - lets your omit the std:: prefix

 Why?
 What if you create a new kind of Book?

-WhatIsIt doesn’t work anymore until you add a clause for the book type.
+whatIsIt doesn’t work anymore until you add a clause for the Book type.

 Must do this wherever you are dynamic casting